Ron George (American football)

-Ronald Lawrence George (born March 20, 1970) is a former American football linebacker who played in the National Football League (NFL) from 1993 through 2000.
+Ronald Laroi George (born March 20, 1970) is a German-born former professional American football linebacker who played in the National Football League (NFL) from 1993 through 2000.
 He played college football at Stanford University and the United States Air Force Academy.
 He was an All-American in 1992 as a senior at Stanford.
+He was selected by the Atlanta Falcons in the fifth round of the 1993 NFL draft with the 121st overall pick.